 Vice Chancellor of Workforce and Economic Development

-She has successfully launched and led a number of multi-million dollar key initiatives at the college, including the Port of Long Beach Maritime Center of Excellence, The [email protected]; Innovation Fund SoCal in partnership with the Ewing Marion Kauffman Foundation and Innovation Fund America; established the college’s first Entrepreneur-in-Residence program; the Goldman Sachs 10,000 Small Businesses program funded by the Goldman Sachs Foundation; authored, built and led the Los Angeles Region Small Business Development Center (SBDC) Network, with the U.S. Small Business Administration, serving Los Angeles, Ventura, and Santa Barbara counties.
+Ms. Weber has more than 25 years of experience linking education and training to business and industry, with a focus on entrepreneurial growth, job creation and meeting the workforce training needs of industry.
+She launched and led a number of multi-million dollar initiatives serving small businesses and the community, including the Innovation Fund SoCal in partnership with the Ewing Marion Kauffman Foundation; the Goldman Sachs 10,000 Small Businesses program with the Goldman Sachs Foundation; and the Los Angeles Region Small Business Development Center (SBDC) Network funded by the U.S. Small Business Administration, serving Los Angeles, Ventura, and Santa Barbara counties.